 - Frequently experience black outs

-Symptoms for alcohol abuse vary in intensity based on individual health factors like age, weight, gender, etc. Seeking treatment for alcohol substance use is the first step to recovery.
-Treatment for substance use disorder comes in 2 main varieties; inpatient and outpatient.
+Symptoms of alcohol abuse vary in intensity based on individual health factors.
+Seeking treatment for alcohol substance use is the first step to recovery.

 Inpatient treatment involves being admitted to a facility for round-the-clock monitoring and support.
 Conversely, outpatient treatment involves weekly or monthly treatment sessions.
 Outpatient treatment often involves a long-term care plan to overcome addiction.